ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     In case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`,
     the generated distributions (from returned key ``action_dist_inputs``) are always made deterministic first through the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` utility before a possible action sample step.
-    For example, sampling from a Categorical distribution will be reduced to selecting the argmax actions from the distribution's logits/probs.
+    For example, sampling from a Categorical distribution is reduced to selecting the argmax actions from the distribution's logits/probs.
     If you already return the "actions" key yourself, RLlib skips that sampling step.